 When interacting with the Hyperproof API, proof objects must always be owned by a real human user in the organization.
-This article explains the `hp-proof-owned-by` field, why it exists, and when you must use it — particularly when authenticating with service account credentials.
+This article explains the hp-proof-owned-by field, why it exists, and when you must use it — particularly when authenticating with service account credentials.

 Hyperproof supports two types of API clients, each with distinct security and ownership implications:

-* Inherits your roles and permissions in the organization.
+- Inherits your roles and permissions in the organization.

-* Objects created or updated via the API are attributed to you (the human user).
+- Objects created or updated via the API are attributed to you (the human user).

-* The client is private to you; no other user or admin can see it.
+hp-proof-owned-byfield is optional — if omitted, you are automatically set as the proof owner. - The client is private to you; no other user or admin can see it.

-* Operates as a distinct, non-human service identity with an assigned organization role.
+- Operates as a distinct, non-human service identity with an assigned organization role.

-* Visible to all administrators in the organization.
+- Visible to all administrators in the organization.

-* Service accounts cannot be owners or assignees on Hyperproof objects.
+- Service accounts cannot be owners or assignees on Hyperproof objects.

-* The `hp-proof-owned-by` field is required when uploading proof — omitting it results in a 400 Bad Request with the message: "Service accounts cannot be proof owners."
+hp-proof-owned-byfield is required when uploading proof — omitting it results in a 400 Bad Request with the message: "Service accounts cannot be proof owners."

 For accountability and traceability, Hyperproof enforces that every object (proof, policy, etc.) is owned by a real user.
 This has several downstream consequences:

-1. **Facepiles and UI attribution** — The Hyperproof UI displays owner avatars (facepiles) on proof items, controls, and tasks.
+- Facepiles and UI attribution — The Hyperproof UI displays owner avatars (facepiles) on proof items, controls, and tasks.
 These must resolve to a real user.
-When a service account uploads proof with `hp-proof-owned-by` set, the UI shows the designated user as the owner and the service account name in the "Uploaded By" column.
+When a service account uploads proof with

-3. **Object lifecycle** — Owners can be notified, assigned follow-up tasks, and are visible in compliance reporting.
+createdByfield records who performed the action (the service account), whileownedByrecords who is responsible for the proof.
+This separation preserves a clear chain of custody. - Object lifecycle — Owners can be notified, assigned follow-up tasks, and are visible in compliance reporting.
 A non-human identity cannot fulfill these responsibilities.

 This same restriction applies to other object types — e.g., service accounts cannot be policy owners either.